recepilyasoglu/Dr.Weather/README.md

 ### Spotify

 On Spotify, we followed a different method.
-Using the Spotify API, we handled the most popular weather-related playlists, especially Spotify's official account, and created playlists for each weather condition and gathered the songs under playlists.
-We shot the playlists we collected.
+In the method we followed based on “Social Proof”, we handled the most popular playlists related to weather conditions, especially Spotify's official account, and collected the songs under playlists by creating playlists for each weather condition.
+We shot the playlists we collected using the Spotify API.

 ## Recommendations